 Pokémon Scarlet and Violet’s Gameplay, Pre-Order/Release Information, and More

-So far, The Pokémon Company has only released one trailer for their upcoming game.
-In addition to information about the new starters, we see some of the cool environments and gameplay we can expect from the open-world adventures.
+The Pokémon Company has now released two trailers for the upcoming games.
+In addition to information about the new Scarlet and Violet starters, we see some of the cool environments and gameplay we can expect from the open-world adventures in the first trailer.
 From desert areas to beachside houses, the game offers a lush variety of different settings.
 We also feel interested to see if an element of time travel comes into play.

 The trailer seems to focus on a whirling clock.
 In Pokémon Legends: Arceus, trainers traveled back in time.
 But perhaps in Scarlet and Violet, fans will see gameplay across time periods.
 This would allow the games to showcase a wider scope of action.
 Additionally, if the games really are inspired by Spain, they could take players to different moments in history.
 It would certainly offer a cool twist on the standard Pokémon game.

 The second trailer for the game also revealed some other important information, Scarlet and Violet‘s release date information.
 We now know that the games will release on November 18.

 For now, you can already pre-order Pokémon Scarlet and Violet.